TumiJourdan/MRPNN-Unity/README.md

 - The unity program relies on a cloud file in the streaming assets folder.
 This can be access from the MRPNN researchers google drive at [OneDrive](https://1drv.ms/f/c/c6d71596bc679f33/QjOfZ7yWFdcggMZJBAAAAAAATuOe1hNOeD_D7Q)
 - Open the unity project, majority of settings are on the GetCloud.cs script that is attached to the camera in the scene.
 - Make sure that the correct cloud model is selected in the drop down Cloud_to_render.
 - NB.
-Make sure the DLL in the plugins has the Load on StartUp option checked.
+Make sure the DLL in the plugins has the "Load on StartUp" option checked.